rolling-scopes-school/tasks/devops/modules/ci-configuration/README.md

 Artifacts from these steps (Dockerfile and Helm chart) should be stored in a git repository, which will be available to Jenkins.
 You may use your applications' main repository as well.

 The next step is to configure a Jenkins pipeline.
 The pipeline should be stored in a form of Jenkinsfile in your main git repository, and be triggered on each push event on this repo.
-The pipeline should contain the steps following:
+The pipeline should contain the following steps:

-1. Applications build;
+1. Application's build;
 2. Unit test's execution;
 3. Security check with SonarQube;
 4. Docker image building and pushing to ECR.
 This step is supposed be triggered manually;